 Evaluating impact on learning describes a range of proficiency levels (Emerging, Evolving, Embedding and Excelling) that assists principals and teachers to identify areas of practice that require attention in order to deliver improved student outcomes.

-Component: The school connects student assessment with learning
+Component: Leaders and teachers connect student assessment with learning

-Teachers work in teams to analyse assessment data and monitor students’ learning as part of regular lesson planning and review.
-They identify implications for future lesson planning including curriculum content and pedagogical approaches.
+Teachers work in teams to analyse assessment data and monitor students’ learning as part of regular lesson planning and review, including for those students with IEPs.
+Teachers review assessments to identify implications for future lesson planning, including curriculum content and pedagogy.

 To see examples of how schools in Victoria are implementing the FISO dimension Evaluating impact on learning see: